All About My Mother: Stage adaptation

-A stage adaptation of the film by playwright Samuel Adamson received its world première at the Old Vic in London's West End on 4 September 2007.
+A stage adaptation of the film by Australian playwright Samuel Adamson received its world première at the Old Vic in London's West End on 4 September 2007.
 This production marked the first English language adaptation of any of Almodóvar's works and had his support and approval.
 Music by the film's composer, Alberto Iglesias, was incorporated into the stage production, with additional music by Max and Ben Ringham.
 It starred Colin Morgan, Diana Rigg, Lesley Manville, Mark Gatiss, Joanne Froggatt, and Charlotte Randle.
 It opened to generally good reviews, with some critics stating it improved upon the film.

+It was later staged by the Melbourne Theatre Company at the Southbank Theatre in 2010, and was performed at the Odeon Theatre, Norwood, in Adelaide, in 2011.

+In September 2020, the Finnish National Theatre staged a production of Adamson's play in Finnish, as Kaikki äidistäni.
+There was some a social media controversy about the casting of Janne Reinikainen as Agrado, as playing the character as a man meant representing them as a transvestite rather than as a transgender woman.
+However, this was resolved after it was ascertained that Adamson's adaptation portrayed the role as a transvestite.